OliverSwift/Promys/README.md

 For both, no installation step needed.
 Leave libs where they are.

-Once you have x264, swscale and avtuil libraries compiled you can proceed to each specific build stages below.
+Once you have x264, swscale and avutil libraries compiled you can proceed to each specific build stages below.

 ### Windows